ucsb-cs148-s21/1pm-t1-rec-center/README.md

 - database - MongoDB
 - api - BestTime

+## user roles
+- students looking to work out at the rec cen
+- administrators that set if the rec cen is currently closed/on holiday

 ## leadership roles
 - Product Manager: Andy Ho
 - Scrum Master: Bryan Xu